micro/micro/README.md

 ## Architecture

-Below are the core components that make up Micro.
+Below are the core components that make up Micro

 ### Server

 Micro is built as a microkernel architecture.
 It abstracts away the complexity of the underlying infrastructure by providing a set of building block services composed as a single logical server for the end user to consume.

-The server consists of the following services.
+The server consists of the following services

 - **Auth** - Authentication and authorization out of the box using JWT tokens and rule based access control.
 - **Broker** - Ephemeral pubsub messaging for asynchronous communication and distributing notifications